Polly Wants a Cracker (And a Reiki Session)

 - Addressing issues with the coat, skin, or feathers

 - Getting pets through depression or bereavement

-- Owners benefit from knowing they are passing along loving kindness and healing, all of which strengthens the bond between you and your pet.
+- Owners benefit from knowing they are passing along loving-kindness and healing, all of which strengthen the bond between you and your pet.

 How It Works

 If safe to do so, place your bird (or another small animal) in your open hand, ensuring the bird is comfortable and its wings are folded to its body and the animal’s sternum can move freely to breathe.
 If your pet sits still, you can place your other hand directly on the area that seems to be afflicted.
 If your pet won’t sit still, you can hold your other hand up to four inches above your pet, or place your hands lovingly on the bird’s cage.

 If you’re not comfortable using Reiki on your pet, you can always seek out a veterinarian that incorporates Reiki techniques or a Reiki practitioner that treats small animals.
 Either way, you and your pet are in for a treat.